 Wrike and Asana are two of the most popular project management tools on the market today.
 Both are solid options for teams of any size, but of course, there are differentiators that make one a better fit for different companies and teams.

 This article shares the key differences between Wrike vs. Asana.
 We'll introduce both tools, share their best features and advantages, and make a side-by-side comparison to help you choose the best project management solution for your business.

 Wrike was launched in 2006 by founder and software developer Andrew Filev.
 His goal was to create a flexible project management platform that is smart, secure, and versatile enough to enable modern teams to configure it to suit their processes and ways of working.

-Wrike is a fully-featured project management software with functionalities ranging from resource allocation and time-tracking to budgeting and collaborative project management.
+Wrike is a fully-featured project management software with functionalities ranging from resource allocation to budgeting and collaborative project management.
 It is ideal for teams and organizations that are serious about optimizing and streamlining operations and processes and improving team productivity and engagement.
 The software makes it easy to customize your workspace to reflect your branding and tackle your needs.
 Rather than changing your processes to fit the software, you customize Wrike to fit your business.

 What is Asana?

 Asana was launched in 2011 by co-founders Dustin Moskovitz and Justin Rosenstein.
 Their goal was to create a sleek project management tool to enable teams around the world to work together effortlessly.